JMaroz/RoundButton/README.md

 - rb_corner_radius: radius of the button corner
 - rb_corner_width: width of the button corner
 - rb_corner_color: the color of the corner
-- rb_corner_color_selected: the color when the button is pressed
+- rb_corner_color_pressed: the color when the button is pressed
 - rb_background_color: the color of the background
-- rb_background_color_selected: the color of the background when the button is pressed
+- rb_background_color_pressed: the color of the background when the button is pressed
 - rb_text_color: the color of the text
-- rb_text_color_selected: the color of the text when the button is pressed
+- rb_text_color_pressed: the color of the text when the button is pressed

 ## Bugs and Feedback